cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_ADD_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The ADD behavior shall be applied when the opcode is OP, func3 is 0x0 and func7 is 0x0.
+  When the opcode is OP, the func3 field is 0x0 and the func7 field is 0x0, the register pointed by the rd field shall be the signed sum of the registers pointed by the rs1 and rs2 fields.

-.. requirement:: F_ADD_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of ADD shall be the signed integer sum of its two parameters.

-.. requirement:: F_ADD_03
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of ADD shall be truncated to 32-bits.

 SUB
 ```